SanthoshKumar1903/opensox/README.md

 ### Using Docker Compose for Database (Only)

-For a DB setup with PostgreSQL, cp .env.example .env in root directry with required variables, then run docker-compose.dev.yml
+For a DB setup with PostgreSQL, cp .env.example .env in root directory with required variables, then run docker-compose.dev.yml

 ```bash
 cp .env.example .env